 Louise runs a pop up art gallery, British Art Portfolio, with another founding friend Amanda Lowther.
 The gallery raises money for charity at each of its events.
 Jo’s has been the beneficiary on several occasions.
 Louise was very involved in the Constable fundraiser for JCCT at the V & A which raised over £100,000.
 With Carolyne Robinson, Amanda Lowther and M Bicket she ran the very popular and successful Jo’s Tennis Tournament in Northamptonshire for 10 years.

 Kevin became a Trustee in March 2018.
-Kevin is a Senior Research Fellow at Glasgow Caledonian University and his research focuses on population-based interventions such as the HPV vaccine.
-He is an active member of the Scottish HPV Investigator’s Network (SHINe) and has published several papers on the impact of the HPV vaccine on high-risk HPV and cervical abnormalities in Scotland.
+Kevin has published several papers on the impact of the HPV vaccine on high-risk HPV and cervical abnormalities in Scotland.
+Previously he led the HPV vaccine programme in Scotland but is now a Senior Outcomes Research Manager for Bristol-Myers Squibb.

-He has a friend who has been diagnosed with cervical cancer and he is very passionate about the work of Jo’s Cervical Cancer Trust.
+He has a friend who is living with cervical cancer and he is very passionate about the work of Jo’s Cervical Cancer Trust.
 Kevin has a wife and young daughter and in his spare time, enjoys running ultra-marathons and growing chillies.

 Carol joined as a trustee in December 2017 and works as a Global Marketing Director for Dyson.
 She first came across Jo's Cervical Cancer Trust when her younger sister was diagnosed with cervical cancer in 2013.
 As well as supporting the charity as a trustee Carol continues to fundraise for Jo's with family and friends in her sister's memory.
 Carol lives in Gloucestershire with her husband and three young children.